agardnerIT/killercoda_tutorials/forpete/finish.md

 ## Congratulations

-We can get started with feature flags with low investment and low risk, and once we’re ready, it’s just a few lines of code to transition to a full-featured, scalable backend.
+We can get started with feature flags with low investment and low risk, and once we're ready, it's just a few lines of code to transition to a full-featured, scalable backend.

 ## Next Steps